What Kind of Giving Is Worship?

 By Rick Warren

 One time when I was 8 years old, I went into a thrift store and bought my mother a dress for 25 cents.
 I thought it was a really cool dress.
 It was about a size four, and my mom was a size 12.
 The clerk said, “Ricky, your mom couldn’t get her big toe in that dress.”
 I was so offended and went home crying.
 When I gave the dress to my mom, she was so thrilled.
-When she died, I found that dress in one of her chests.
+After she died, I found that dress in one of her dressers.
 She’d kept it all those years.

 There’s nothing you can give God that he needs.
 But when you give him an offering, you’re saying, “God, I love you.
 I’m thinking of you.
 I want you first in my life.”